Free Initial Consultation

 Expanded Eligibility for Expungement

-The Second Chance Act lets you expunge multiple misdemeanor convictions if you wait seven years.
+If you wait seven years, the Second Chance Act lets you expunge multiple misdemeanor convictions.
 This is a significant change from North Carolina’s previous expungement rules.
 The seven-year period starts once you complete the punishment for your most recent conviction.
 Of course, waiting means good behavior.
 You can’t be convicted of another crime in that time.

-Were you arrested or charged with a misdemeanor or Class H or I felony before Dec.
-1, 2019, when you were 16-years-old or 17-years-old?
-You can ask for the matter to be expunged.
-Please talk with us about how and where to file a petition.
-Other eligibility requirements are that you have no restitution left to pay, and you completed your sentence, including probation.
+If you were arrested or charged with a misdemeanor or Class H or I felony before Dec.
+1, 2019, you can ask for the matter to be expunged.
+Other eligibility requirements are that you have no restitution left to pay and have completed your sentence, including probation.

-The Act also takes a big step for future defendants.
+The Second Chance Act also takes a big step for future defendants.
 Starting Dec.
-1, 2021, the court will automatically seal certain cases:
+1, 2021, the court automatically seals certain cases:

 • Certain misdemeanors and felonies that are dismissed